windicss/plugins/README.md

 ### Sub Module

-However [windicss](https://github.com/windicss/windicss) abandoned postcss for some other benefits, but we will also lose support for the postcss interface.
+However [windicss](https://github.com/windicss/windicss) abandoned postcss for some benefits, and we will also lose support for the postcss interface.
 Therefore, for this type of plugin, we will simpily fork the code, make some modification, and republish it as a submodule of `@windicss/...`.

 ```js
 // windi.config.js